Orthogonal polynomials of several variables

-These polynomials are expressed in terms of the classical discrete orthogonal polynomials of one variable, which are listed in Table \ref{table-classical-discrete}, where $V_N := \{0,1,\ldots, N\}$.
-The polynomials in the table can be expressed by hypergeometric functions, and they are normalized so that the coefficient in front of the hypergeometric function is the constant 1.
+These polynomials are expressed in terms of the classical discrete orthogonal polynomials of one variable, which are listed in Table \ref{table-classical-discrete}.
+Here the Krawtchouk and Hahn polynomials have a finite domain $[0,N] := \{0,1,\ldots, N\}$, and accordingly $n=0,1,\ldots,N$.
+The polynomials in the table can be expressed by hypergeometric functions, and their normalization means that the coefficient in front of the hypergeometric function is the constant 1.

 There are several ways to extend classical discrete orthogonal polynomials to several variables.
-One way is to consider those families for which all orthogonal polynomials of degree exactly $n$ satisfy the difference equation
+One way is to consider those families for which all orthogonal polynomials of degree exactly $n$ eigenfunctions of a difference operator of specific form:

 where $\fs_i$ and $\bs_i$ denote the forward and backward difference operators